turingschool/accelerated-mod-0/hashes.md

 ## Iterating over Hashes

-Oftentimes,  we will want to iterate over a Hash to do something with each key/value pair.
+Oftentimes,  we will want to iterate over a Hash to do something with each key-value pair.
 This works a lot like iterating over an Array, with one small exception.
 Take a look at the code snippet below and see if you can identify the difference between iterating over a Hash vs over an Array:

 ```ruby
 suitcase = {